hm-lang/core/proposals/README.md

 named the `lowerCamelCase` version of the `UpperCamelCase` variable, with various arguments to determine the desired action.

+TODO: we need to rethink this with container classes letting references escape. maybe we just `x(Reference)` to define a reference and `x(Getter)` for the getter.

 ```
 # for example, this class:
 example := {